Sedibeng Solar Power Station

 The Sedibeng Solar Power Station is an 6.5 MW solar power plant in South Africa.
-The solar farm is owned by South African independent power producer (IPP), Sola Group (also SOLA Group), headquartered in Cape Town, South Africa.
+The solar farm is owned by South African independent power producer (IPP), SOLA Group, which is headquartered in Cape Town.
 The off-taker of the power generated here is Heineken South Africa, a subsidiary of Heineken N.V., the Dutch beverage conglomerate.
 The power is used to power manufacturing processes in the Sedibeng Heineken Brewery.
 A 25-year power purchase agreement (PPA), governs the sale and purchase of electricity between the parties (buyer and seller).

 Location

 The solar farm sits on 19 ha of grassland, adjacent to the Heineken Sedibeng Brewery, in Midvaal Local Municipality, in Sedibeng District Municipality, in the Gauteng Province of South Africa.
 This is approximately 32 km south of Johannesburg, the financial capital of South Africa.
 The geographical coordinates of the solar farm are: 26°25′48″S, 28°03′48″E (Latitude:-26.430000; Longitude:28.063333).